lo-ise/antarctic-seaice-extent/README.md

 * Create a time attribute on the polygon features and run animations.

 * Calculate the extent of ice that is classified as over 50% concentration.

+## Final thoughts...

+If this is the first time you have tried scripting, don't worry.
+Try things, make mistakes, break things and work out why they aren't running.
+Play around with different ArcPy and other Python library functions and enjoy.
+Final tip: watch out for typos.

 ## Reference